 In September 2020, we entered into an initial offer letter with Dr. Bohen that set forth the initial terms and conditions of his employment with us.
 In November 2020, we and Dr. Bohen entered into an amended and restated employment agreement that governs the current terms of his employment.
 Pursuant to the amended and restated employment agreement his annual base salary was \$500,000, and his annual performance bonus target achievement was equal to 50% of his base salary.
 In March 2021, the Board approved increasing Dr. Bohen's base salary to \$595,000 effective as of November 18, 2020, and his annual performance bonus target achievement to 55% of his base salary.
-Dr. Bohen remains eligible for future equity awards as determined by our board of directors.
+In January 2022, the Compensation Committee approved increasing Dr. Bohen's base salary to \$615,800 effective January 1, 2022.
+Dr. Bohen remains eligible for future equity awards as determined by our Board of Directors.
 Dr. Bohen is also entitled to certain severance benefits, the terms of which are described below under the section titled "-Potential Payments and Benefits Upon Termination or Change of Control."
 Dr. Bohen's employment is at will.